You are hereHome › Events › Irish Steiner Kindergarten Association - Foundation in Anthroposophy course

 A modular program, which opens the heart, mind, and body to the inner laws of nature and spirit, and to the evolution of the earth and human consciousness.

-The next program is offered to commence on October 20th 2017 - training takes place monthly over eight weekend sessions in Co.
+The next program is offered to commence on November 17th - training takes place monthly over seven weekend sessions in Carrick on Suir, Co.
 Tipperary

 Queries, Brochure, and Application Form from email@example.com